🥂

 • All sparkling wines 100% estate-grown, relying on Green Valley's fog-cooled climate for natural acidity

-• Portfolio includes Classic Vintage Brut, Wedding Cuvee, Year of the Horse Blanc de Blancs, and the 50th anniversary Spirit of '76
+• Portfolio includes Classic Vintage Brut, Wedding Cuvee, Brut Rose, Russian Cuvee, and the 50th anniversary Spirit of '76

 🎯Why Iron Horse Matters

-Iron Horse occupies a singular position in American wine: it is the estate that placed California sparkling wine on the world stage, doing so at the highest diplomatic level when its wines were chosen for the Reagan-Gorbachev summit in 1985.
+Iron Horse occupies a singular position in American wine: it is the estate that placed California sparkling wine on the world stage, doing so at the highest diplomatic level when a 1982 Blanc de Blancs was chosen for the Reagan-Gorbachev Geneva Summit in 1985.
 That relationship with the White House has continued across seven consecutive presidential administrations, a record no other American producer can claim.
 Beyond its political symbolism, the estate represents one of the most rigorous expressions of the estate-grown, single-AVA sparkling wine ideal in California, proving that the Green Valley's extreme cool-climate conditions can yield sparkling wines of genuine complexity and longevity.
-The family's investment in sustainability, from creek restoration to sensor-driven precision viticulture, signals that the estate is building for another 50 years with the same seriousness of purpose that defined its founding generation.
+The family's investment in sustainability, from the nine-year Green Valley Creek restoration to sensor-driven precision viticulture, signals that the estate is building for another fifty years with the same seriousness of purpose that defined its founding generation.

-• Sparkling wines served at seven consecutive presidential administrations since the 1985 Reagan-Gorbachev summit
+• Sparkling wines served at seven consecutive presidential administrations since the 1985 Reagan-Gorbachev Geneva Summit

-• Demonstrates that California can produce world-class, 100% estate-grown sparkling wine from a single cool-climate AVA
+• Demonstrates California can produce world-class, 100% estate-grown sparkling wine from a single cool-climate AVA

-• Long-term environmental programs include a 9-year creek restoration for salmon habitat and the Iron Horse Testbed precision viticulture project
+• Long-term environmental programs include creek restoration for salmon habitat and the Iron Horse Testbed precision viticulture project

 • 50th anniversary in 2026 underscores a multi-generational commitment to the Green Valley of the Russian River Valley